Acare/hacksig/README.md

 ## Usage

-To show example usage of the package, we will use a simulated gene expression matrix `test_expr`, which is stored as an R object in `hacksig`.
+To show example usage of the package, we will use a toy gene expression matrix `test_expr`, which is stored as an R object in `hacksig`.

 You can learn more about usage of the package in `vignette("hacksig")`.